llm-for-zotero: A Research Agent System for your Zotero Library

 Multi-Provider Support

-OpenAI, Gemini, DeepSeek, local OpenAI-compatible models, and more.
+OpenAI, Anthropic, Gemini, DeepSeek, Moonshot, local OpenAI-compatible models, and more.

 Agent Mode (Beta)